catija/who-am-I/README.md

 - Documenting or updating documentation once the final product ships and ensure the community is aware of the changes
 - Ensure outstanding issues or bugs are triaged and addressed shortly after being reported.

+Some keywords that describe me:

-- community
+- community advocate
-- product
-- design
 - communicator
 - helper
 - enabler